flosskosova/foss4g-2023/content/tutorials/speaker.md

 This is where you login as a speaker to stream your content.

-You should have been provided with a login URL that starts with *https://streamyard.com/*
+You should have been provided with a login URL that starts with *https://streamyard.com/* and ends with a token.

 **Do not share this link with anyone or you may be blocked from the event.**